 JeM Had Plans To Repeat Pulwama Attack, Abu Huzaifah Recced Other Attack Sites

-NIA told Republic that security forces thwarted a second Pulwama-style attack in Jammu and Kashmir
+NIA told Republic that security forces had thwarted a second Pulwama-style attack in Jammu and Kashmir

 - India News